J. C. Braly House

 The J. C. Braly House is a National Register of Historic Places-listed Colonial Revival-style house located in northwest Portland, Oregon.

 History

 The Braly family originated with James C. Braly and Mary E. Whistburn Braly, who were natives of Missouri.
-They settled in McMinnville, Oregon and moved to San Diego, California in 1886.
-The Bralys had six children: sons Clark, Addison, John Claude and James, Jr. and daughters Carrie Lee and Margaret Grace.
+They first settled in McMinnville, Oregon, then moved to San Diego, California in 1886.
+The Bralys had six children: sons Clark, Addison, John Claude, and James, Jr., and daughters Carrie Lee and Margaret Grace.
 James C. Braly died on July 29, 1902.
 It appears the senior J. C. Braly either served in or ran for the Oregon State Legislature in 1876.
-J. C. Braly, Jr. moved to Portland in 1911 and became a successful businessman.
+J. C. Braly, Jr., moved to Portland in 1911 and became a successful businessman.
 The house itself was built for the junior Braly in 1926 and added to the National Register of Historic Places in 1991.